MeltwaterArchive/storyplayer/index.md

 ## Test Environments

 For those larger and more complicated apps (like the DataSift platform), Storyplayer can provision and destroy whole [test environments](environments/index.html) to run your tests against.
-Today, Storyplayer ships with fully-working support for [Vagrant](environments/vagrant/index.html).
-At DataSift, we use OpenStack and EC2 too, and support for both of these will be added to Storyplayer.
-We'll also be adding support for [SauceLabs](environments/saucelabs/index.html) for automated cross-browser testing of your apps.
+Today, Storyplayer ships with fully-working support for [Vagrant](environments/vagrant/index.html) and [EC2](environments/ec2/index.html).
+We've also added support for [SauceLabs](environments/saucelabs/index.html) for automated cross-browser testing of your apps.

 ## Documentation